 13. Doesn't hurt to learn a little Spanish before you arrive.

 Knowing a little Spanish before you arrive in Bolivia will go a long way when you're traveling Bolivia with family and everything will go more smoothly if you can annunciate just a few important phrases.
 You can even have fun taking some Spanish classes in Bolivia while you're here.
 Immersion is the best and fastest way to learn a language and your children will thank you someday.
-On our Learn Spanish page, you'll find where you can learn Spanish in Bolivia, or print out some of the most important Spanish phrases you'll need while traveling and bring them with you!
+On our Learn Spanish page, you'll find where you can learn Spanish in Bolivia, or print out some of the most important Spanish phrases you'll need while traveling.

 14. Families need to know where to do their laundry!